 The College "borrowed" James Nichols' 5-Column Model for assessing and reporting the vitality of academic programs and institutional services; including as a major component, the assessment of student outcomes.
 The five-column model essentially provides the framework that all programs and units must use in designing their assessment plans.
 The first three columns consist of the Institutional Mission (Column 1), Intended Student Learning Outcome (Column 2), and Means of Assessment & Assessment Criteria (Column 3).
 The assessment plan is laid out in these 3 columns.
 The last two columns, Data Collection Status/Summary of Results (Column 4) and Use of Assessment Results/Implementation Status (Column 5), primarily complete the assessment report.
-For review of the program and/or course-level reports, CCA runs the Unit Assessment Report - Four Column and Unit Course Assessment unit is supporting the goals of the institution.
+For review of the program and/or course-level reports, CCA runs the Unit Assessment Report - Four Column and Unit Course Assessment Report - Four Column due to redundancy of the Assessment Report showing how each assessment unit is supporting the goals of the institution.